Critical Path for Alzheimer's Disease

 While two disease-modifying therapies (aducanumab and lecanemab) have received regulatory (FDA) approval over the last few years, there is still a critical need for continued development of novel therapeutic interventions to address the complete spectrum of people living with AD, considering the vast heterogeneity in the underlying biology and pathological progression of the disease.
 Challenges in clinical research and drug development include selecting the optimal patient population for evaluating novel mechanisms of action (patient stratification), ability to pick up the earliest signals of the disease (early stages of AD including pre-symptomatic), selection of the right endpoints and outcome assessments, molecular signatures of disease biology and pathology (biomarkers), treatment effect assessments, and correlations of the outcome assessments with clinical meaningfulness.

-The Solution
+The Solution FAQ Icon

 CPAD is a global, neutral convener, bringing together diverse stakeholders across industry, regulatory agencies, and academia within a pre-competitive forum under a data-driven, regulatory framework to accelerate therapeutic innovation in AD.

-Leveraging the intellectual brain power and wealth of scientific knowledge gained from patient-level data contributions within the CPAD consortium, we identify the most critical unmet needs in AD and use our core competencies in data management, aggregation, and analysis, to facilitate informed decision making in AD drug development.
+Leveraging the intellectual brain power and wealth of scientific knowledge gained from patient-level data contributions within the CPAD consortium, we identify the most critical unmet needs in AD and use our core competencies in data management, aggregation, and analysis, to facilitate informed decision making in AD drug development

-The Impact
+The Impact FAQ Icon

-CPAD’s regulatory success include the development of:
+CPAD’s regulatory success includes the development of:

 • Two clinical trial simulation tools: